RecipesLearn

 I find the fat is rendered better and the meat is more tender.

-Here’s a low and slow brisket halved:
+Here’s slices from a low and slow brisket:

-Here’s the point and flat from a hot and fast brisket.
+To compare, here’s a hot and fast brisket.

 pbc brisket point and flat sliced up